BenRoss92/global_message/README.md

 - Remove hardcoded variables in `display_editor()`, `update_message()` and `add_mesage_to_content($content)` functions
   - To do this, when adding WordPress actions, could pass arguments into custom functions by using e.g. `do_action` or wrap them in separate functions.
   - Adding smaller commits to the `testing` branch as I had done in the `spiking` branch
+  - Increase the testing coverage to 100% (this was due to lack of time and the inability to use Codeception for feature testing).

 ## Challenges faced